For Immediate Release / March 1, 2023

 The City of St. Albert is appreciative of the Government of Alberta’s investments in the St. Albert community as part of Budget 2023-2026 and looks forward to working with the Government to achieve shared outcomes related to job growth, offering economic opportunities for all, and protecting those most in need, especially through this time of extreme inflation and the rising costs of living.

-“St. Albert City Council is committed to maintaining and enhancing the sustainability for our municipality and we appreciate the Government of Alberta is taking actions to support these efforts,” says St. Albert Mayor Cathy Heron.
+“St. Albert City Council is committed to maintaining and enhancing the sustainability of our municipality, and we appreciate the Government of Alberta is taking actions to support these efforts,” says St. Albert Mayor Cathy Heron.

 Thanks to a variety of private sector investments and intergovernmental partnerships, the City of St. Albert has seen strong industrial growth over the past three years and expects this trend to continue, particularly through targeted strategic investments in West St. Albert.